ppy/osu-wiki/news/2026/2026-04-05-osutaiko-world-cup-2026-round-of-16-recap.md

 series: world_cups
 ---

 New round, new exciting matches in this year's osu!taiko World Cup.
-Catch up with the results of the Round of 16 matches before this weekend's quarterfinals!
+Catch up with the results of the Round of 16 matches before this weekend's Quarterfinals!

 ![](/wiki/shared/news/2026-04-05-taiko-world-cup-2026-round-of-16-recap/banner.jpg)

 The Round of 16 is here!
-Higher seeded teams join the fight for the crown.
-As the first limination round commences, the pressure is high to perform well and advance to the next rounds of the tournament.
+Higher-seeded teams join the fight for the crown.
+As the first elimination round commences, the pressure is high to perform well and advance to the next rounds of the tournament.

 ## Mappool showcase